ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 storms that threaten shipwreck.
 We are
 members of one great family; we are all

-traveling the samg road, and shall arrive aepity
+traveling the same road, and shall arrivehepgly
-at tha same goal.We breathe the free
+at the same goal.
+We breathe the freea

 air, we are subject to the same
 bounty, and we shall lie down on